snabble/Android-SDK/ui-toolkit/README.md

 4.Extend the 'ShopListFragment' to implement custom behaviour (e.g back button for toolbar etc.)

-The details page for each shop opens by default.
-If further customizations need to be done you can extend the 'ShopDetailsFragment' and navigate to the new destination by overwriting the SnabbleUi-Toolkit event SHOW_SHOP_LIST_DETAILS
+The details page for each shop opens on click by default.
+If further customizations need to be done you can extend the 'ShopDetailsFragment' and navigate to the new destination by overwriting the SnabbleUi-Toolkit event
+'SHOW_SHOP_LIST_DETAILS'

 ```kotlin
 SnabbleUiToolkit.setUiAction(context, SnabbleUiToolkit.Event.SHOW_DETAILS_SHOP_LIST) {_, args ->